Seblor/SimpleIvyConnector/README.md

 Since there is no clear & simple `hello world`-like example, I decided to make a simple connector with a basic *client-server* example (even though it's more like a peer-to-peer system) to help anyone who wanted to start prototyping something with Ivy.

 # Dependencies
-SimpleIvyConnector was developped with Python 3.5 on Windows Only needs Ivy ("`sudo pip install ivy`").
+SimpleIvyConnector was developped with Python 3.5 on Windows.

+Only needs Ivy ("`sudo pip install ivy`").

 # Example